Author

 Share

-Choosing the right printer requires a basic understanding of its functionality and capacity and whether the printer can support your entire requirements for printing variable marks and codes on various packaging applications.
+Understanding the printer’s adaptability to various packaging substrates, ink compatibility, and expected print quality also plays a significant role in making an informed decision.
 Some of printers that are generally used in many industries are Continuous Inkjet Printer (CIJ) and Thermal Inkjet Printer (TIJ).
 The question that might emerge now: Thermal Inkjet vs Continuous Inkjet, which suits your business better?
+To answer this, we will examine each technology in terms of resolution, speed, maintenance, and operational cost.
 To know about it, read some explanations below.

 Continuous inkjet (CIJ) printers have been the preferred technology for diverse industries to print variable marks and codes.
 This leads to CIJ printers dominating the market for years as the appropriate industrial printing solution.

 Today, CIJ printers have many competitors, such as thermal inkjet (TIJ) printers, which can provide a similar high-quality finish to coding prints.
+Industries such as food and beverage, pharmaceuticals, cosmetics, and electronics are increasingly adopting TIJ printers due to their clean operation, minimal maintenance, and high-resolution output.
 The appearance of TIJ printers challenges the dominance of CIJ printers on the market.

 Despite all of these, which printer is genuinely the right solution for industrial packaging and labels?
 If you want to know more about the definition, differences, and how to choose the appropriate printer, read the article below.